pbloem/profane-tmesis/a-veil-of-brightness.md

 "Hyllus.
 Is he alive?"
 I said through my tears.

 "Yes.
-Gordias did eventually travel to Byzantion, and found a work there with a maritime trader.
+Gordias did eventually travel to Byzantion, and found work there with a maritime trader.
 When he was young, the trader's wife took care of Hyllus, together with her own children, while the men were out at sea.
 From his twelfth year, he joined his father.
 He is 18 now, and regularly captains the ship.
 He is a very accomplished sailor."

 "Does he remember?
 His time with Anaximene?
 Does he know who I am?"